When we talk about learning Excel, we almost always think of videos and written tutorials.

 Best Excel Books To Become an Excel Pro

-While there are hundreds of Excel books out there (with each claiming to be the best Excel resources ever), it could be quite hard to know which books to go for.
+While there are hundreds of Excel books out there (with each claiming to be the best Excel resource ever), it could be quite hard to know which books to go for.

 Here is a list of 10 amazing Excel books that have been thoughtfully written (and reviewed multiple times over the years).

-I have personally read each of the books and learned lots of them.
+I have personally read each of the books and learned a lot from them.
 You don’t need to get all these books.
 Just choose one (or a couple) about the topics you wish to learn about and get these first.

-This Excel 2019 bible is written by John Walkenbach and is one of the best Excel books you can refer to.
+This Excel bible (available for Microsoft 365 as well as Excel 2019) is written by John Walkenbach and is one of the best Excel books you can refer to.
 It’s quite in-depth and covers a lot of useful topics.

 And it’s quite detailed (1152 pages of Excel awesomeness)